brandon-rhodes/python-adventure/adventure/README.txt

     YOU ARE IN A VALLEY IN THE FOREST BESIDE A STREAM TUMBLING ALONG A ROCKY BED.

-The original Adventure payed attention to only the first five letters of each command, so a long command like ``inventory`` could simply be typed as ``inven``.
+The original Adventure paid attention to only the first five letters of each command, so a long command like ``inventory`` could simply be typed as ``inven``.
 This package defines a symbol for both versions of every long word, so you can type the long or short version as you please.